Be the first to know

 - A preliminary scaffolding on which we can later build the final solution.

-- A huge time-saver because after all, even if we decided to give up the development after the preliminary research, it’s better to do so after one week of developers’ work than after a month or more.
+- A huge time-saver because after all, even if we decided to give up the development after the preliminary research, it’s better to do so after a week of a developers’ work than after a month or more.

 We wrap-up every Candidate Lab by analyzing the findings and categorizing them based on their significance.
 For instance, is it crucial for the feature’s performance?
 How long would it take to do implement?
 We’re always aiming for the low-hanging fruits.